acuarica/evm/README.md

 we use an ad-hoc snapshot testing solution similar to [_Jest_'s](https://jestjs.io/docs/snapshot-testing).
 The snapshots are stored in [`test/__snapshots__`](./test/__snapshots__/).

-To re-generate the snapshot artifacts after an intentional implementation change you can run
+To re-generate the snapshot artifacts in a test after an intentional implementation change, set the environment variable `UPDATE_SNAPSHOTS=1`.
+For example

 ```console
 UPDATE_SNAPSHOTS=1 yarn test -g ::mainnet